Kickball 10v10 Rulebook

 A pitcher does not encroach if field conditions cause the pitcher to fall over the encroachment line while delivering the pitch.

-Catcher encroachment occurs if/when the ball is kicked or passes by the kicker, and (1) any part of the catcher’s body is not completely behind the back horizontal plane of the kicker OR (2) the catcher is out of either side of the kicker’s box.
+Catcher encroachment occurs if/when the ball is kicked or passes by the kicker, and (1) any part of the catcher’s body is not completely behind the horizontal plane of the kicker OR (2) the catcher is out of either side of the kicker’s box (the catcher must enter both feet between the back of the kicker’s box).

 Catcher encroachment also occurs if the catcher is not behind the kicker when a pitch is thrown.